ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/gui_user_guide/pcm_sim.rst

 .. note::

-   The additional random seeds which are used by the variation are choosen randomly depending on the initial random seed.
+   The additional random seeds which are used by the variation are chosen randomly depending on the initial random seed.
-   Therefore they´re reproducable
+   Therefore they´re reproducible

 .. image:: _static/images/plugin/pcm_sim/variation.png